isabella232/experience-manager-guides-learn.en/help/tutorials/user-guide/web-editor-article-publishing.md

+---
+title: Article-based publishing from the Web Editor
+description: Learn how to Article-based publishing from the Web Editor
+---

 # Article-based publishing from the Web Editor {#id218CL05J0M1}

 AEM Guides comes with an article-based publishing feature integrated inside the Web Editor that allows the users to publish one or more topics simultaneously.